berenslab/uneye/README.md

 ### <a name="jupyter">Jupyter Notebook</a>

 An example jupyter notebook is provided in this repository (**UnEye.ipynb**).

-Depending on whether you use U'n'Eye with the docker container or locally, do the following to use the jupyter notebook:

-#### A) Docker
 Clone the repository as described above (or alternatively download the files).
 Put the file **UnEye.ipynb** into the folder where you want to work.
-Than open your command window and enter the following: (replace YourWorkingDirectory)
+Depending on whether you use U'n'Eye with the docker container or locally, enter the following into your command window to use the jupyter notebook (replace YourWorkingDirectory)

+#### A) Docker

     cd /YourWorkingDirectory
     docker run -it --rm -p 6688:8888 --name uneye -v $(pwd)/.:/home/jovyan mebellet/uneye:v-0.2